Preparing for Awaab’s Law: A Practical Guide to UK Social Housing Compliance

 The introduction of Awaab’s Law marks a defining moment for the UK’s social housing sector.
 Named after two-year-old Awaab Ishak, who tragically died from prolonged exposure to mould in his home, the law aims to ensure such a failure never happens again.
 It signals not only a shift in regulation but a transformation in how housing providers must think about safety, responsiveness and accountability.

-The legislation demands that providers not only act swiftly, but also maintain clear, transparent processes for doing so.
-For housing providers, this is not just a regulatory challenge – it is a systems challenge.
+The legislation not only demands swift action but also calls for clear and transparent processes.
+For housing providers, this is more than a regulatory obligation – it is a systems-wide challenge.

 Why disconnected systems risk non-compliance